 (ii) in the Northern Ireland GCSE and GCE A Level Examinations: a Grade C at GCE A Level Irish; a Grade C at GCSE Level in both English and English Literature or Grade B at GCSE Level in either; and a Grade D at GCSE Level in Additional Mathematics or a Grade C at GCSE Level in Mathematics.

-Alternatives to second-level qualifications in Irish, English or Maths
+Alternatives to a second-level qualification in Irish, English or Maths

 (c) Oral Irish Examination

 Applicants must achieve 65% or higher on the oral component of the Teastas Eorpach na Gaeilge (TEG) Meánleibhéal 1 (B1) Irish examination, prior to the closing date for applications (i.e. 30 March 2020) to satisfy the entry requirements.

 A successful result in the TEG oral will be valid for two years before the test needs to be retaken.
 Candidates who have achieved a minimum of 65% on the TEG oral exam in the last two years are eligible to apply.